Detail of the facade of the Crystal Palace in Parque Retiro

 Conditional Mood

-The conditional mood is used to make assumptions about the past and to hypothesize about the present and the future.
+The conditional is used to make assumptions about the past and to hypothesize about the present and the future.
 This mood has two tenses: present (aka simple) and past.
 The conditional simple in Spanish differs from English because in English we need two words to make hypotheses: would + verb, while in Spanish you only need one:

 –Si ganas la lotería, ¿qué harías?